marcmarinam/obsidian-fmp/Promotion justification/Doc 2.md

 - Converted the internal tools repository into a proper monorepo, ran a walkthrough for the team, explained decisions in PR reviews, and remained the go-to person for questions
 - Regularly shared knowledge in planning meetings and pairing/mobbing sessions, particularly in areas teammates were less familiar with
 - Primary team expert in monorepo tooling (Turborepo/Yarn PnP), Kubernetes deployments, and Prometheus/Grafana observability — knowledge reinforced by running a personal homelab K8s cluster
+- Acted as a long-running source of knowledge for less-experienced engineers, sustaining their development over months rather than answering isolated questions

 ---